open-telemetry/opentelemetry-configuration/schema-docs.md

       "maxProperties": 1,
       "properties": {
         "otlp_http": {
-          "$ref": "#/$defs/OtlpHttpMetricExporter"
+          "description": "Configure exporter to be OTLP with HTTP transport.", "$ref": "#/$defs/OtlpHttpMetricExporter"
         },
         "otlp_grpc": {
-          "$ref": "#/$defs/OtlpGrpcMetricExporter"
+          "description": "Configure exporter to be OTLP with gRPC transport.", "$ref": "#/$defs/OtlpGrpcMetricExporter"
         },
         "otlp_file/development": {
-          "$ref": "#/$defs/ExperimentalOtlpFileMetricExporter"
+          "description": "Configure exporter to be OTLP with file transport.", "$ref": "#/$defs/ExperimentalOtlpFileMetricExporter"
         },
         "console": {
+          "description": "Configure exporter to be console.",
           "$ref": "#/$defs/ConsoleMetricExporter"
         }
       }